 How to send emails to WooCommerce multiple email recipients

 To send emails to multiple email recipients, you’ll need the WooCommerce plugin and WooCommerce Multiple Email Recipients installed on your website.
+There's no need to use Google or Microsoft's email client!

 Step 1: Install and activate the WooCommerce Multiple Email Recipients plugin